wallacebrf/Synology-to-TrueNAS/README.md

 3. InfluxDB Scrapper Configuration
 - Open a new browser window and browse to `http://<server-IP>:9108`
 - On the page titled `Graphite Exporter` click on the “metrics” link
 - There should be a ton of text displayed showing the last set of data received from TrueNAS.
-I have configrued TrueNAS to export data every 10 seconds so data should already be available.
+I have configured TrueNAS to export data every 10 seconds so data should already be available.
 However if you chose a slower rate like every few minutes, you will need to wait until TrueNAS sends data to it's exporter before you will see data on the metrics page.
 - Copy the URL, in my case that is `http://192.168.1.8:9108/metrics`
 - Launch influxDB web portal in the apps page
 - On the left click the Up arrow and select “buckets”